 The most recent addition to Lewinsville’s staff is Rev. Layne Baily Brubaker.
-Layne was accepted by the congregation, July 18, 2021, and will begin her duties as Associate Pastor for Christian Formation, August 23, 2021.
+Layne was accepted by the congregation, July 18, 2021, and began her duties as Associate Pastor for Christian Formation, August 23, 2021.

 She came to us from Tacoma, Washington, where she was founding pastor of Hagar’s Community Church, established inside Washington Correction Center for Women, the state’s largest prison for women.
 Under her leadership, the church grew from two to more than one hundred participants.
 During the Covid-19 lockdown, she was the only “outside” person allowed in the prison to lead worship or any other programming.